reicraftscodes/springboot-charity-app/README.md

 * MySQL - Database System used for persistence
 * Gradle - Dependency Management Tool.

-# Running
+# Getting Started
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-- You must build the project first by clicking 'Build' which can be found on the Gradle panel.
+- You must gradle build the project first which can be found on the Gradle Panel.
 - To run the app, either run a jar file or just simply hit bootRun from Gradle panel.